haskellcamargo/pragmatic-functional-javascript/roots-of-the-evil/null-considered-harmful.md

 Unless you have a **very** good excuse, don't return `null` when all you need to do is giving a simple boolean answer.
 First thing: `null` is not `false`, `null` is the absence of value, and in this case we don't have a boolean representation, but a three-state model.
 Booleans should never be nullable.

+### Can I use undefined?

+No. It is still another name and implementation for absence of value, but ECMAScript initial specifications had the two forms, so they were both kept to avoid breaking changes.